Hong Kong reopens venues, extends dining hours as COVID cases fall

 Swimming pools and beaches remain shut, frustrating many athletes and residents.
 Bars, nightclubs and saunas are also still closed, with many unable to stay afloat and others on borrowed time.

-(Reporting by Hong Kong Newsroom; Writing by Farah Master; Editing by Anne Marie Roantree and Christian Schmollinger)
+(Reporting by Joyce Zhou and Aleksander Solum; Writing by Farah Master; Editing by Anne Marie Roantree, Christian Schmollinger and Emelia Sithole-Matarise)

 ((farah.master@thomsonreuters.com; +852 3462 7709;))